hawk755/ItemsProps/README.md

 You can find examples with sample JSON data below.

 1. Retrieve the collection of Items
+(limited to 10 at a time, use "page=2" to get the next set)

 curl -X 'GET' \
   'https://127.0.0.1:8000/api/items?page=1' \